-EXSC 510 Advanced Exercise Assessment and Programming (3:3:0)
+EXSC 510 - Advanced Exercise Assessment and Programming (3 credits)

-This course will address exercise assessment and programming for healthy and special populations (i.e children, elderly, and individuals with cardiovascular disease, hypertension, metabolic syndrome, dyslipidemia, etc).
-Establish advanced exercise assessment methodology and techniques commonly used in exercise science will be presented.
+This course will address exercise assessment and programming for healthy and special populations (i.e., children, elderly, and individuals with cardiovascular disease, hypertension, metabolic syndrome, dyslipidemia, etc.).
+Established advanced exercise assessment methodology and techniques commonly used in exercise science will be presented.
 Case studies focusing on healthy individuals and diseased populations will be reviewed to enhance understanding.

-EXSC 511 Motor Learning and Control (3:3:0)
+EXSC 511 - Motor Learning and Control (3 credits)

 This course is designed to provide the student with a conceptual model of motor learning and control developed within a multidisciplinary framework.
-The theoretical aspects of motor learning and control drawn from the extant literatures will provide a foundation upon which the student can build and apply directly to practical examples from exercise science to develop appropriate practices that optimize motor skill learning.
+The theoretical aspects of motor learning and control drawn from the extant literature will provide a foundation upon which the student can build and apply directly to practical examples from exercise science to develop appropriate practices that optimize motor skill learning.

-EXSC 513 Evaluation in Exercise Science (3:3:0)
+EXSC 513 - Evaluation in Exercise Science (3 credits)